 It depends.
-I had a panel of tasters test meat aged to various degrees and rank them in overall preference, tenderness, and funkiness.
-Almost everybody who tasted meat that's been aged for a couple of weeks—the period after which some degree of tenderization has occurred but seriously funky flavor has yet to develop—preferred it to completely fresh meat.
+I had a panel of tasters test meat aged to various degrees and rank them by overall preference, tenderness, and funkiness.
+Almost everybody who tasted meat that had been aged for a couple of weeks—the period after which some degree of tenderization has occurred, but seriously funky flavor has yet to develop—preferred it to completely fresh meat.

 On the other hand, folks were more mixed about meat aged longer than that.
-Many prefer the more complex, cheese-like flavors that develop with meat aged between 30 to 45 days.
-Some even liked the ultra-funky flavors developed in 45 to 60-day meat.
+Many preferred the more complex, cheese-like flavors that developed with meat aged between 30 and 45 days.
+Some even liked the ultra-funky flavors that developed in 45- to 60-day-old meat.
 Where you lie on that spectrum is a matter of experience.
-I personally prefer meat aged to 60 days, though beyond that it gets a little too strong for me.
+I personally prefer meat aged to 60 days, though beyond that, it gets a little too strong for me.

 Two reasons.
 First, bragging rights.
-How awesome is that dinner party where you tell your friends, "like this beef?
-I aged it for 8 weeks myself," gonna be?
+How awesome is that dinner party gonna be where you tell your friends, "Like this beef?
+I aged it for eight weeks myself"?

 Second, it saves you money.
 Lots of money.
 Aging meat takes time and space, and time and space cost money.
 This cost gets passed on to the consumer.
-Well-aged meat can cost anywhere from 50% to 100% more than an equivalent piece of fresh meat.
-At home, so long as you are willing to give up a corner of your fridge or you have an extra mini-fridge, the extra costs are minimal.
+Well-aged meat can cost anywhere from 50 to 100% more than an equivalent piece of fresh meat.
+At home, so long as you're willing to give up a corner of your fridge or you have an extra mini fridge, the extra costs are minimal.

 What cut of meat should I buy for aging?

 To age meat properly, you need to choose a large piece that is best cooked with quick cooking methods.
-This makes the standard steakhouse cuts—the New York strip, the rib steak and the porterhouse the ideal cuts for aging.
-(See here for for more on the 4 high-end steaks you should know).
-The easiest to find whole (and my personal favorite) is the rib steak, which is what you get when you cut a prime rib into individual steaks between the bone.
+This makes the standard steakhouse cuts—the New York strip, the rib steak, and the porterhouse—the ideal cuts for aging.
+(See here for more information on the four high-end steaks you should know.)
+The easiest to find whole (and my personal favorite) is the rib steak, which is what you get when you cut a prime rib between the bone into individual steaks.

 What's the minimum size I'll need to buy for proper aging?
 Can I age an individual steak?

-Nope, unfortunately you can't age an individual steak.
-(See here for more details as to why not).
-You can wrap them in cheesecloth or paper towels, set them on a rack, and leave them in the fridge for about a week, but during that time, no detectable amount of texture or flavor changes will develop.
-Try and age them even longer, and (assuming they didn't start rotting*) here's what you get:
+Nope, unfortunately, you can't age individual steaks.
+(See here for more details as to why not.)
+You can wrap them in cheesecloth or paper towels, set them on a rack, and leave them in the fridge for about a week, but during that time, no detectable level of texture or flavor changes will take place.
+Try to age them even longer, and (assuming they don't start rotting)*, here's what you get: